 - Keywords, keywords, keywords!
 This is one of the big "key" factors of effective SEO.
 Make sure you include the most important and relevant keywords at the start of your website's title, in the URL, in the first paragraph of your website's text, in image titles, filenames, ALT tags and descriptions, and in meta-titles and meta-description tags.

 - Make sure your website is full of clear, relevant, engaging and easy-to-find content.
-This includes clear, concise and easily visible headings, links, URLs, descriptions and titles.
+This includes clear, concise and easily visible headings, links, URLs, descriptions, titles and engaging visuals.

 - URLs are important!
 Make sure your URLs are short and easy to remember, but also descriptive and logical.